BASEBALL CARDS PRICE GUIDE 1987

 Another top rookie was Mark McGwire.
 His rookie card is highly sought after by both collectors and investors.
 Near mint copies can sell for $200-300, while well-centered gems reach $500-1000 depending on condition.
 McGwire went on to smash the single season home run record.

-Read also: JOSE CRUZ BASEBALL CARDS
+Read also: BEST BASEBALL CARDS OF 1988

 Tom Glavine, Greg Maddux, and Ben McDonald also debuted in 1987.
 While not the superstars Griffey and McGwire became, they all had solid big league careers.
 Their rookies can be acquired relatively affordably, with near mint copies around $15-30 each normally.